ThatCoolCoder/nosper-engine/README.md

 This project uses a rolling release system, where stable versions can be obtained through branches in the form of `vN`.
 The current stable version is on branch `v1`.

 (Maintainers: please update this doc when creating a new release branch)

+## Overview of the code

+The key components of the engine are the evaluator, parser, lexer and tokeniser.
+They'll be described at a high level here, for more information view comments in the referenced files.

+The first step of evaluation is tokenising the expression into fairly dumb tokens.
+The tokenisation is done by a function in `tokenise.mjs`.
+It was decided to use nested functions for tokenising rather than a class as it allows easy state preservation while also keeping "thread safety" (asynchronous safety) if called multiple times.
+See `Token.mjs` for info on what data the tokens store.

+Next, the lexer (`lex.mjs`) converts these tokens into "lexemes" (`Lexeme.mjs`).
+The lexer is structured similarly to the tokeniser.
+Lexemes are somewhat like tokens but they contain information about their semantic meaning.
+Technically this distinction between tokeniser/lexer isn't essential, however if we decide to make more complex syntax (where symbols have a completely different meaning in different contexts), this makes life a lot easier.

+The parser (`parse.mjs`, another set of nested functions) converts these lexemes into a syntax tree (`SyntaxTreeNodes.mjs`).
+It takes a slightly odd approach to parsing however.
+See

+The evaluator (`Evaluator.mjs`, an actual class) doesn't do much.
+It only manages the other components, handling loadables, and keeping track of the evaluation context.
+Its true purpose is to provide a simple interface to consumers.

+An `EvaluationContext` allows for easy storage of information between (and during) evaluations.
+It's passed around when executing the syntax tree, for instance.
+Among other things, it defines an array of scopes (which each contain functions and variables), which act to provide local/global variables to functions.
+Things at the end of the array (aka top of the stack) pertain to the most local function.
+Base constants are also defined through the default scope.
+Scopes are managed by function call nodes.